How to Get the Veteran’s Administration (VA) Aid and Attendance Pension Benefit

 - Not mailing Return Receipt for proof of delivery.

-Educate yourself about the pension and use the VeteranAid.org website and supporting forums for everything you need in the way of forms, mailing addresses and questions you may have about a specific issue your applicant may have.
+- Access the website’s supporting forums for everything you need in the way of forms, mailing addresses, and questions you may have about a specific issue your applicant may have.
 The website is written to basically walk you through this process.
 The forums, with over 4,600 registered members, are a virtual library.

-To be aware that this pension has become a “calling card” for a great many Financial Planners who offer to restructure assets for the purpose of qualifying financially; often, this has negative impacts.
+You should be aware that this pension has become a calling card for many financial planners who offer to restructure assets for the purpose of qualifying financially; often, this has negative impacts.
 While the VA does not currently count annuities as an asset, Medicaid does.
 When you are looking at long-term planning, it is advisable to factor in all possible scenarios.